-Working with external agencies, the school will respond to the unacceptable behaviour.
-If a pupil's behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.
+The school will working with external agencies in responding to the unacceptable behaviour.
+If a pupil's behaviour negatively impacts on the safety and welfare of other pupils, then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.

-24. Youth produced sexual imagery (sexting)
+25. Youth produced sexual imagery (sexting)